lucabodd/htb-walkthroughs/Blocky.md

 /phpmyadmin           (Status: 301) [Size: 315] [--> http://10.10.10.37/phpmyadmin/]
 /server-status        (Status: 403) [Size: 299]
 ```
 Now, here's a rabbit hole that we can easilly jump straight in.
-As we can see there is a wordpress installed on this server, we can try to exploit wordpress but there are tons of exploit available to try. there is a much easyer way.
+As we can see there is a wordpress installed on this server, we can try to exploit wordpress but there are tons of exploit available to try. there is a much easier way.
 Before jump into the rabbit hole, as a practice, make sure to enumerate everything.
 Anyway enumerating wordpress show a user "notch".
 ```
 [i] User(s) Identified: